-In the last two emails, I wrote about how working on a large project helped me to really get a grasp on the capabilities of the ESP32.
+In the last two articles, I wrote about how working on a large project helped me to really get a grasp on the capabilities of the ESP32.
 This project gave me the opportunity to put to use what I learned about the ESP32 when I was working on my previous course, ESP32 For Busy People.

 It also helped me to expand this knowledge into several other areas that I needed in order to complete it.